qpeckin/steam-trade-farm/README.md

 -I dont provide help, very easy setup
 -Make sure your account 1 have a lot of steam items [backgrounds, cards, icons...]

--If you get a lot of errors, reduce the delay in "account2.js" line "39" -**Never share your shared secret and your identity secret ⚠️**-
+-**Never share your shared secret and your identity secret ⚠️**-
 ```